Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies: Introduction

 \subsection{Acknowledgments}

-The authors would like to express their gratitude to Maria Stamatova for bringing to our attention the work of Bobtcheva and Piergallini, without which the paper would not have been written.
+We would like to express our gratitude to Maria Stamatova for bringing to our attention the work of Bobtcheva and Piergallini, without which the paper would not have been written.
+Our work was supported by the National Center of Competence in Research (NCCR) SwissMAP, and by Grant n.~200020\_207374 of the Swiss National Science Foundation (SNSF).